 How Long Does it Take to Drive the Top of the World Highway?

 It all depends on what car you are driving, the weather conditions, the traffic at the border crossing, and the inspection.
 And, of course, on how often you’ll stop on the road.
-From the more exciting places, it is worth stopping in the quirky town of Chicken in Alaska, which we described here.
+From the more exciting places, it is worth stopping in the quirky town of Chicken in Alaska.
 It also depends on the queue for the ferry.
 So take the time for this road trip.
 It took us all day with stops for lunch and stops for pictures.

 Driving the Top of the World Highway Tips